 What is it?

-1. Place-and-Train (New Hires): Reskill new hires in their new roles to support the business growth.
+1. Place-and-Train (PnT) for new hires: Reskill new hires in their new roles to support the business growth.

-2. Job Redesign Reskilling (Existing Staff*): Targeted at companies that are undergoing business transformation to reskill existing staff, where roles will be redesigned/enhanced to remain relevant.
+2. Job Redesign Reskilling (JRR) for existing staff [1]: Targeted at companies that are undergoing business transformation to reskill existing staff, where roles will be redesigned/enhanced to remain relevant.

 Who can apply?